Tavernari/r1_pipeline/README.md

 ## Features

 ### Core Capabilities
-- **Internet Search**: Perform web searches using DuckDuckGo's search engine
+- **Internet Search**: Perform web searches using Tavily's search engine with customizable parameters
 - **Code Execution**: Run Python code and capture its output
-- **Web Scraping**: Extract and process content from websites
+- **Web Scraping**: Extract and process content from websites using trafilatura
 - **State Management**: Maintain conversation state and handle transitions
+- **LLM Integration**: Built-in integration with Deepseek's language models for content analysis

 ### Technical Features
 - Built with modern Python using Pydantic for robust data validation